Private Branch Exchange (PBX)

-A PBX, or Private Branch Exchange, is a system that performs a similar function for a single private location, managing incoming and outgoing telephone traffic to and from incoming trunk lines and individual telephone extensions.
+A Private Branch Exchange (PBX) is a system that performs a similar function for a single private location, managing incoming and outgoing telephone traffic to and from incoming trunk lines and individual telephone extensions.
 It replaces the live switchboard operator.

-It usually takes the form of an on-premise appliance, but with the emergence of VoIP, a PBX can be installed remotely, to manage multiple sites, or it can be cloud based, managing multiple or single locations.
+PBXs usually take the form of an on-premise appliance.
+With the emergence of VoIP, a PBX can be installed remotely, to manage multiple sites, or it can be cloud-based, managing multiple or single locations.

 In the very early days of telephone communication, before there was a national network, the completion of calls was performed by human operators.
 Large exchanges were established to serve more heavily populated areas, while some small rural exchanges were managed by a single operator.
 The exchange equipment and phone lines were often installed in the operator’s home to provide 24/7 service.

 In the case of larger exchanges, serving thousands of numbers, the job of physically completing the terminations by plugging and unplugging the wires was demanding work, and the original operators were young boys, thought to have the stamina to complete hundreds of connections per day.
 Unfortunately, many were lacking in customer service skills, and after complaints about the rudeness of the operators, they were replaced by young women, better able to interact with callers in a more civil manner.

 For many years thereafter, despite technological and infrastructure advances, all public or private calls were routed through the Public Switched Telephone Network, or PSTN.
 For example, a call to a co-worker in the next office had to be manually answered and completed by a human operator at the Central Office, or CO of the carrier.
 Not only that, but each line required a dedicated public Direct Inward Dial number, or DID.
 To make matters worse, each call was billed at the prevailing local rate.